 BART’s initial study for Livermore extension include a line to Downtown Livermore to encourage transit oriented developments, rather than a line that runs straight down the I-580 median.

 However some local groups in Livermore want to keep BART in the freeway median and keep Livermore suburban.
 They were able to convince the Livermore City Council to support BART in the freeway median.

 BART in 2017 released an EIR to extend BART or DMU down the freeway median to Isabel Road, west of downtown Livermore.
 The alignment for the initial portion is not under dispute.
 Trains could go downtown, or further east along the freeway.

 The BART board voted down the plan to extend BART to Livermore in May 2018.
 BART’s action leaves funding available to the Tri-Valley-San Joaquin Valley Regional Rail Authority to pursue a rail project to connect with BART and Dublin/Pleasanton.

 As a part of ACEforward, ACE studied extending commuter rail or DMU on the freeway median to connect with BART at Dublin/Pleasanton or somewhere in between.
 Given the difficulty to expand rail capacity through the Niles Canyon, a BART connection to Oakland and San Francisco would be highly desirable to justify a dedicated passenger rail corridor over the Altamont.

 BART or ACE

 Since San Joaquin County already runs and owns the ACE system, it would be less costly and more politically advantageous for ACE to extend its system in the Tri-Valley to meet BART.
-For BART to extend its wide-gauge system outside the BART district, an agreement would be necessary for the outside county to “buy-in” to BART.
-BART also has not been able to enlarge its district in its history, yet BART is about to open its first standard gauge line (eBART).
+For BART to extend its wide-gauge system outside the BART district, an agreement would be necessary for an outside county to “buy-in” to BART.
+BART also has not been able to enlarge its district in its history, yet BART has opened its first standard gauge line (eBART).